 Call A-1 Sewer & Septic Service for Expert Help 24/7

-At whatever point you experience trouble with your drains, you can find the friendly assistance you need at A-1 Sewer & Septic Service, Inc. We’ve been serving the Kansas City area for more than four decades, and no job is too small or too great for our expert plumbing team to handle.
-We can handle nearly all kinds of drain cleaning, including removing tree roots, gunk build up, grease, or any other blockages.
-We also can service garbage disposals, main drains, sinks, faucets as well as septic tanks and grinder pumps.
+At whatever point you experience trouble with your drains, you can find the friendly assistance you need at A-1 Sewer & Septic Service, Inc. We’ve been serving the Kansas City area for more than four decades with expert plumbing services.
+No job is too small or too great for our expert plumbing team to handle.
+We can handle nearly all kinds of drain cleaning for any type of drain, including removing tree roots, gunk build-up, grease, or any other blockages.
+We can also service garbage disposals, main drains, sinks, faucets, clogged toilets, septic tanks, and grinder pumps.
 Don’t hesitate to check out our online specials or to schedule your estimate.
 Call a trusted Kansas City professional plumber today!